The Rise of the Future CIO – Part ISudhanwa Rajurkar

 Was an instant reaction by a CTO when I asked him “What do you think about your role in the changing world?”

 And so true, once a Superhero of the Nights, covered in his Mask, CTO was no less than the famous Bat-Man, whose struggles were unknown to the ordinary citizens of the technology world.
-He spent nights worrying about problems like network congestion, data overload, bandwidth throttling and whatnot that was far beyond the reach of the real world users.
+He spent nights worrying about problems like network congestion, data overload, bandwidth throttling, and whatnot that were far beyond the reach of real-world users.

-The entire organizations are now revolving around technology and every business is now digital.
+The entire organization is now revolving around technology and every business is now digital.

-Technology has been a backbone for most of the leading organizations for years, but The pandemic has completely changed the notion and made technology the Foundation of the businesses.
-Businesses who are built on modern technology or have adapted them to its core, have been successful in leading the markets while leaving their competitors struggling to understand the impact.
+Technology has been a backbone for most of the leading organizations for years, but The pandemic has completely changed the notion and made technology the Foundation of businesses.
+Businesses that are built on modern technology or have adapted them to their core, have been successful in leading the markets while leaving their competitors struggling to understand the impact.

-In this situation, the role and responsibilities of the CIOs as the organization’s leader, has changed dramatically.
-CIOs have become a key decision-maker instead of being just a key influencer in the buying as well as execution process.
+In this situation, the role and responsibilities of the CIOs as the organization’s leader, have changed dramatically.
+CIOs have become key decision-makers instead of being just a key influencer in the buying as well as execution process.